Join our graduate program

 - Completion of an undergraduate course in nursing research with a grade of “B” or better.

 - For applicants with an associate’s degree in nursing and a baccalaureate degree in another field, completion of undergraduate public health nursing (theory and clinical) course(s) passed with a grade of “B” or better is required.

 - A comprehensive statement about your experiences, interests, and goals.

 - If applying to the MS-FNP track, we recommend 3-5 years of general nursing practice before applying.
 However, students may begin their core courses sooner and will be considered on an individual basis.

 - A structured interview with faculty may be required.

-Family Nurse Practitioner – Post Master’s Certificate Accordion Closed
+Before you apply to the Family Nurse Practitioner – Post Master’s Certificate:

 - Applied to the Graduate College of the university